jbielanski80/capco/README.md

-This is a test task for Capco recruitment purposes
+This is a simple project of testing public BooksAPI (Java and Cucamber).